 Historically, research nurses have struggled to get integrated in the clinical care teams as often their role was poorly understood by their colleagues.
 We are working hard on raising the profile of research nurses and we have developed a career progression pathway to ensure transition from research nurse to nurse researcher for those who want.

 We encourage PhD and MSc Nursing students to do their clinical work with our team and we've specially designed a new role encompassing the duties of research nurse, specialist nurse and nurse researcher in one to support career progression.
-Currently we have two PhD candidates in our team and some of our research nurses have started working towards a Masters during their employment in the team.

 Information for Students